Every Day People....

 We spend so much time "watching time," working to meet a deadline, and working to complete a list of "Things To Do."
 I certainly work that way, often being cognizant of what's due and when.
 Even in retirement, it's my goal to accomplish certain things by a specific time.
 Normally that time would be a show due date.

 But God is good cause today I had the pleasure of having lunch on my patio.
 So, let me set the scene.
 I'm looking through a magazine to get ideas to update the decor of the house.
 I see a delicious Italian pasta salad..."Wow, I'll make that for lunch."
 I'm missing a number of ingredients.
 No problem, I'll substitute various things.
 Substitute the green onions in place of red.
 Shrimp rather than salami, and use goat cheese for mozzarella.
 Then I added a little of this and that.
-I made tea, like the true Southerner I am and set the table on the patio, real napkins no doubt.
+I made sweet tea, like the true Southerner I am and set the table on the patio, real napkins no doubt.
 The salad was the best pasta salad I had ever made, OMG!
 It was heavenly sitting there listening to the sprinkler water the lawn and the two dogs, and two cats were sound asleep...it was just me with my magazine and my salad.
 And I thought 'Lord, thanks...its just the little things that make life rich'!

 1 cup of cooked Bow Tie pasta